guojiajeremy/Dinomaly/README.md

  - 07.2025: Spoil alert: We will come back with Dinomly-2😛

  - 07.2025: Dinomaly has been integrated in Intel open-edge [Anomalib](https://github.com/open-edge-platform/anomalib) in v2.1.0.
 Great thanks to the contributors for the nice reproduction and integration.
 Anomalib is a comprehensive library for benchmarking, developing and deploying deep learning anomaly detection algorithms.

+ - 08.2025: I have sucessfully implement [DINOv3](https://ai.meta.com/dinov3/) on Dinomaly.
+The pixel-level performance is much better, with slightly lower image-level performance.
+DINOv3-Large on MVTecAD: I-Auroc:0.9970, P-AUROC:0.9878, P-AP:0.7422, P-F1:0.7184, P-AUPRO:0.9580.
+Due to DINOv3 requiring newer versions of Python (>3.10) and PyTorch (>2.7), it is not provided in this repository.
+You can refer to [cnlab](https://github.com/cnulab)'s forked [branch](https://github.com/cnulab/Dinomaly).
+Great thanks!

 ## Abstract